razhu/sequelize-formly/README.md

 ## LABEL FORMLY IN SEQUELIZE

-xlabel needs to be defined in each field of the model.
+xlabel needs to be defined in each model field.

 ```
 Field1: {